bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-24-fabrice-drouin-base-and-transport-layers-of-lightning-network.md

 Fabrice: Basically, it's something that is supposed to be a last resort.
 If you know data you have no money, so it's an extra change to get it back.
 Suppose you lie and you say ok that the last point I remember is an old one and you basically haven't lost data.
 It's very risky for the peer you are connected to try to cheat because maybe you have not lost your data.
 And if they do that they will lose everything.
 So it's a way of making sure that you can get your money back if you've lost everything.
 Basically, to get this to work you need a very limited amount of data that you can know once you've created the channel.

-The second option is initial routing sync, it’s what Christian said this morning.
+The second option is initial routing sync, it's what Christian said this morning.
 Basically, it says send me everything, all the routing information you have.
 It's not used anymore because it's that the routing information is just too big.

 Audience member: [inaudible]